Google Crawls My Homepage But Never the Article Pages

 Easy to misdiagnose

-• <priority> in sitemap helps: Google almost completely ignores it
+• <priority> in the sitemap helps — Google almost entirely ignores it.

-• Adding keywords to homepage helps: keyword stuffing triggers spam signals instead
+• Adding keywords to the homepage helps — keyword stuffing triggers spam signals instead.

-• Pinging sitemap speeds it up: Google deprecated the official ping endpoint in 2023
+• Pinging the sitemap speeds it up — Google fully deprecated the sitemap ping endpoint in 2023; the old /ping?sitemap= URL now returns 404.

 Prevention

-• Never rely solely on JavaScript-rendered links for important pages — always SSR / SSG <a href>
+• Never rely solely on JavaScript-rendered links for important pages — always emit SSR / SSG <a href> in the HTML.

-• Every article ≤2 clicks from anywhere (Homepage → /articles index → article)
+• Keep every article at most two clicks from anywhere (Homepage → /articles index → article).

 FAQ

-Q: Does pinging the sitemap help?
-A: Marginal, and Google deprecated the official ping endpoint in 2023.
-The biggest signal is “can this URL be reached directly from authoritative site pages?”
+Q: Does pinging the sitemap help anymore?
+A: No. Google deprecated the sitemap ping endpoint in 2023 and the old endpoint now returns 404.
+The strongest discovery signal is whether the URL is directly reachable via <a href> from authoritative pages on your own site.

-Q: Should I switch from HTML to JSON sitemap?
+Q: Should I switch from XML to a JSON sitemap?
 A: No — sitemap format isn’t the bottleneck.
+Discovery (internal links) and quality are.

 Tags: #SEO #Google #Search Console #Indexing #Troubleshooting #Crawl budget